BiLLY-J03l/VESPRA-APT/README.md

     - its purpose is to take legit.dll full path as an arg and injects it to a dummy process that it created, then exits.
   - tightVNC.msi:
     - a perfectly safe .msi installer that is executed with certain options to install it without UI with proper configuration.
+- Then, stage_zero.exe creates a new user with a fairly convincing name, so that the user doesn't touch it or delete it.
+- Then, it enables RDP through registery and service manipulation.
+- Then, it furthur modifies the registery "HKEY_LOCAL_MACHINE\\SOFTWARE\\Microsoft\\Windows NT\\CurrentVersion\\Winlogon"and adds the dll_injector.exe with the legit.dll full path to achieve system-level keylogging persistance.
+- This makes sure that if ANY user logs onto this machine the keylogger will keep logs of the keystrokes and sends it to the adversary's FTP server.